saiNaruUFL/twitterClone/README.md

 Link URL: https://twitter-clone-personal-project.herokuapp.com/

 # Description
-The project was made under training for SEC(Software Engineering Club), uses REST artchitecture to get and post tweets.
-The front-end is purely made with html and css, Node.js for backend logic, and using MongoDB to store tweets
+This project is a Twitter clone that allows users to post tweets and mimics the look and feel of the original platform.
+It uses HTML and CSS for the front-end, Node.js for the back-end, and MongoDB to store tweets.